LAST UPDATED: MAY 10, 2019

 - “your Organisation” means your church, charity or other type of organisation that has opened a ChurchSuite account.
 In the relationship between us, your Organisation should be considered the Data Controller as defined within the context of the GDPR and UK data protection law.

 - “us”, “we” and “our” refer to ChurchApp Ltd. In the relationship between us, ChurchSuite Ltd should be considered the Data Processor as defined within the context of the General Data Protection Regulation (GDPR) and UK data protection law.

 - “you” means you, the person who accesses The Service on behalf of your Organisation.
 This may include others within your Organisation to whom you choose to grant user access to The Service.

 In accordance with our obligations to you (your rights) set out in our Terms of Service, we will only engage a sub-processor where instructed to do so by you, with your prior consent and written contract with that sub-processor, except where that sub-processor is a pre-existing requirement for The Service

-- Mandrill - ChurchSuite's email handler for all outbound emails sent from within ChurchSuite
+- Mandrill - Primary email handler for outbound emails

 - GoCardless - Used if you pay for The Service by direct debit (UK customers)